 The benefits of eco-sourcing are better survival and growth of your plants, as they will be genetically adapted to your environment, and helping to maintain as pure local genetic base as possible.

-To ensure you receive palnts from your region in any quantity, you would need to order 18 months in advance to allow time for seed collection and the growing of the plants.
+To ensure you receive plants from your region in large quantities, we recommend ordering 18 months in advance to allow time for seed collection and the growing of the plants.

 Each seed species is given a code at collection time, so that we can track the following:

-After collection, the seeds are stored in our newly built seed room, which keeps them at a constant temperature.
+After collection, the seeds are stored in our custom built seed room, which keeps them at a constant temperature.
 Some species are sprayed with insecticide, and are then placed into storage containers.

-The seeds are then germinated as of requirements to our customer and nursery needs.
+The seeds are then germinated to meet customer and nursery demand.
 We always store seed for the following years in case of bad germination seasons to ensure access to seed.